TomaParaschiv/MANTRA/README.md

     (39, 'ESN protein alm & coco' 381.00, 7.10, 73.00, 5.60, 'food'),
     (40, 'Banana', 89.00, 22.84, 1.10, 0.00, 'food'),
     (41, 'Olive Oil', 822.00, 00.00, 00.00, 00.00, 'drink');

+---

+## Credits:

+This project was developed as part of my learning process in Python, focusing on object-oriented programming (OOP), GUI development using Tkinter, and database interaction with PostgreSQL.

+The main goal of this project was to build an interactive and practical application that allows users to track their daily nutritional intake in an efficient and structured way.
+The project integrates various OOP principles such as inheritance, polymorphism, and encapsulation to create a modular and scalable codebase.

+Additionally, working with Tkinter for GUI development helped enhance my understanding of event-driven programming and user interface design, while PostgreSQL provided hands-on experience in database management and query execution.

+**Key Learning Areas:**
+- Object-Oriented Programming (OOP)
+- GUI development with Tkinter
+- Database integration with PostgreSQL
+- File handling and data persistence
+- Interactive command processing

+**Developer:** [Toma Paraschiv]